Relational databases

 Index in sql is created to tables to retrieve the rows quickly.
 When there are thousands of records in a table, retrieving information will take a long time.
 Therefore indexes are created on columns which are accessed frequently, so that the information can be retrieved quickly.
 Indexes can be created on a single column or a group of columns.
 When a index is created, it first sorts the data and then it assigns a ROWID for each row.

-When you create an index on the index defines whether duplicates or not.
+When you create an index, you can define whether duplicate values are allowed or not.
 If duplicate values are allowed, the index is created with keyword INDEX.

 Example